Brand-Boosting-GmbH/workerd-ftp/README.md

 This package relies *heavily* on the groundwork provided by [nullobsi/ftpdeno](https://github.com/nullobsi/ftpdeno).

-Supports:

-* Passive mode (as Cloudflare only supports outgoing TCP connections)
+* ☁️ Passive mode (as Cloudflare only supports outgoing TCP connections)
-* FTPS via TLS
+* 🔐 FTPS via TLS
-* Downloading/uploading via Readable and Writable interfaces
+* 📥 Downloading/uploading via Readable and Writable interfaces
-* List files
+* 📂 List files
-* Deleting/creating directories and files
+* 🛠️ Creating directories and files
-* Renaming files/directories
+* ✏️ Renaming directories and files
+* 🗑️ Deleting directories and files

+**Read more about the TCP Socket connect() API in the Cloudflare Blog: https://blog.cloudflare.com/workers-tcp-socket-api-connect-databases**

 ## Usage